MyStrangeMind

 Two theaters.
 Two forms of the same revolution.
 And both are just the opening act.

 We stand at a hinge point in military history as significant as the invention of gunpowder or the splitting of the atom.
 The technologies converging right now (artificial intelligence, autonomous systems, robotics, quantum computing, biotechnology) are not merely changing how wars are fought.
 They are changing what war is.
-Over the next seventy-five years, they could render the human soldier obsolete, make large-scale conflict between great powers unthinkable, or produce something stranger and more dangerous than either outcome: a world of permanent, low-level machine warfare that humans can neither control nor meaningfully end.
+Over the next 175 years, they could render the human soldier obsolete, make large-scale conflict between great powers unthinkable, or produce something stranger and more dangerous than either outcome: a world of permanent, low-level machine warfare that humans can neither control nor meaningfully end.

-Timeline at a Glance
+Timeline at a Glance#

 EraPeriodKey Developments

 Manned-Unmanned Teaming2030–2035Infantry squads operate with robotic partners.
 Armed quadrupeds accompany combat units.
 Drone swarms at battalion level.
-One-quarter of U.S. combat roles assumed by robots.
+One-quarter of US combat roles assumed by robots.

 The Cognitive Revolution2035–2040AI battle management becomes essential.
 War tempo exceeds human cognition.
 Flash war risk emerges.
 Neural interfaces enter military testing.
 The Singularity threshold approaches.

-The Singularity Acceleration2045–2055Kurzweil's Singularity arrives.
-AI surpasses human intelligence.
+The Singularity Acceleration2045–2055The intelligence explosion in full force.
+AI surpasses human intelligence in most domains.
 Space-based compute swarms deployed.
 Military R&D cycles collapse from years to hours.

 Post-Soldier Era2070–2090Human combat soldiers extinct in advanced militaries.
 Machine-vs-machine warfare.
 Deterrence calculus fundamentally altered.